maxwellfoley/qihardware.org/guide/setup-ethereum-fullnode.md

 - [Build it from the scratch](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum)

-## Do you know more?

-- Please do help us add the latest knowledge to this guide.

 [//]: <> (@rejon I don't know better way show page modified, so in vim:)